Powerlifting Split for Beginners

 The idea is to have base ingredients that you can turn into anything.
 Buy the herbs and spices.
 Read the labels.
 Simply changing the amount of nutritious foods you eat will improve your strength levels.
 Your body will be able to recover and use nutrients it has longed for.

 Once you are able to manage eating around 80% of your calories from nutritious sources and eating the other 20% of your calories in things you like, you can start adding calories to your diet.

 I recommend starting off by adding 200 calories to your diet.
 For example, if you ate 2,000 calories per day, start eating 2,200 calories.
-This is going to give your body a little more fuel without storing a lot of body fat.
+This is going to give your body a little more fuel without storing body fat.

 If you want to get strong, eating is the way to go.
-You can get strong off of ding dongs and McDonald's, but you pay a price with your health and physique.
+You can get strong off of McDonald's, but you pay a price with your health and physique.
 Slowly change your diet so you can follow the 80/20 rule and then start eating more.

 Sleep Like a Powerlifter

-If you want to be able to lift more, you're going to have to let your body rest.
-Sleep is important for recovery — especially when it comes to strength levels.
+If you want to be able to lift more, you're going to have to let your body rest & recovery.
+Sleep is paramount for recovery — especially when it comes to strength levels.